mitojala/test/docs/intro/pole.md

 ### Ground classification

 Once again we will classify the ground but this time more carefully as the ground class will be the base of our DEM.
 As the ground classification algorithm takes into acount the local low points to triangulate its surface, we will preprocess the data to limit the number of bad points created by multi returns or other issues.
 After our ground classification, some points will be wrongly put in the ground class, we will also add a step to clean this up.
+All the next steps should be added in a macro.

 #### Preprocessing